-If you have any further questions on the use of this product, ask the doctor or the pharmacist.
+If you have any further questions on the use of this product, ask your doctor or pharmacist.

-4. SIDE EFFECTS
+4. POSSIBLE SIDE EFFECTS

-Like all medicine, SINGULAIR can cause side effects in some of the users.
+Like all medicines, SINGULAIR can cause side effects in some of the users.

 Do not be alarmed by reading the list of side effects, you may not suffer from any of them.